lauri-elias/spektre-protocol/CANON-2.md

 But:

-LLMs have no state.
+> **LLMs have no internal state.
-Only token prediction.
+> Only token prediction.**

 Without Linguistic Decoupling:

-- the user absorbs machine narrative
+- users absorb machine narratives
-- assigns meaning to syntax
+- assign meaning to syntax
-- reacts to text as if it were intention
+- react to text as if it were intention

 This is a category error.

 ---

-## 8. Spektre Safeguard
+## 9. Spektre Safeguard

 Spektre enforces: